Country Report Australia

 (+/-) Dependent on China for exports

-In 2012, 30% of Australian exports went to China.
-Although they profited in the past from the fast growing Chinese market and their demand for commodities, it makes the country also vulnerable to a hard landing for both export volumes and prices.
+In 2013, 36% of Australian exports went to China.
+Although Australia profited in the past from the fast growing Chinese market and its demand for commodities, this also makes the country vulnerable to a hard Chinese landing via both export volumes and prices.

 (-) High amount of external debt

-Since 1974, Australia had a current account deficit of on average 4% of GDP (mainly driven by capital imports due to high amount of mining investments), resulting in a large negative international investment position (-56.6% of GDP).
-The net external debt in 2012 was 54% of GDP.
+Since 1974, Australia had a current account deficit of on average 4% of GDP, resulting in a large negative international investment position (-49.5% of GDP).
+The net external debt in 2013 was 55% of GDP.

 (-) Banking sector is concentrated and still dependent on foreign funding

-Australia is one of the wealthiest economies of the world with GDP per head at PPP being 22% higher than the OECD average.
+Australia is one of the wealthiest economies in the world with GDP per head at PPP being 22% above the OECD average.
 The country implemented a large number of reforms in the 1980s and 1990s, making the country more internationally focused, more diverse and more competitive.
-In the 2000s, economic growth is mainly driven by the natural resources investment boom and the increase in the terms-of-trade.
-The country did not experience a recession in the last 22 years.
-It was able to withstand the Global Financial Crisis, since the fiscal position of the government enabled them to implement a major stimulus program.
+In the 2000s, economic growth is mainly driven by the natural resources investment boom and the increase in the terms-of-trade as a result of the rise of China.
+The last economic recession dates from 1991.
+The Australian economy was able to withstand the Global Financial Crisis relatively well, since the fiscal position of the government enabled a major stimulus program.

 The country ran a persistent current account deficit since 1973, resulting in a large negative net international investment position (NIIP).
-Currently, the current account deficit is mainly the result of a large income account deficit.
+Currently, the current account deficit is mainly driven by a large income account deficit.
 Moreover, since the mid-00’s, the country started to consume less and invest more.
 This increase in investment will increase Australia’s capacity to export and to pay back its international liabilities in the future.